CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ## Analyzing Games

 ### Overview
+TODO: Say something about the construction of the strategies

 After all that work, what can you actually do with a game that is represented You can analyze it in different ways.

-0. You can check whether a given strategy tuple, that you need to come-up with!, is an equilibrium.
+0. You can check whether a given strategy tuple (that you need to come-up with!) is an equilibrium.
 You will receive a message like this, if it is:

-xxx
+        ----Analytics begin----
+        Strategies are in equilibrium
+        NEWGAME:
+        ----Analytics end----

 and a message like this, if it is not:

-xxx
+        ----Analytics begin----
+        Strategies are NOT in equilibrium.
+Consider the following profitable deviations:

+        Player: player1
+        Optimal move: 5.0
+        Current Strategy: fromFreqs [(4.0,1.0)]
+        Optimal Payoff: 0.0
+        Current Payoff: -1.0
+        Observable State: ()
+        Unobservable State: "((),())

+As you can see, the message contains information about the particular aspects of a specific strategy.
+It outputs such information for the whole strategy tuple.
 If your game depends on outside parameters, you can check for a whole class of parameters

 xxx